jgperrin/net.jgp.books.spark.ch04/README.md

 ### Lab \#500

-The `TransformationExplainApp` builds on lab \#200 and show the use of the dataframe `explain()` method, which is the same as the `EXPLAIN` keyword in Spark SQL.
-All Spark v3 explain options for are available: simple, extended, codegen, cost, and formatted.
+The `TransformationExplainApp` builds on lab \#200 and shows the use of the dataframe `explain()` method, which is the same as the `EXPLAIN` keyword in Spark SQL.
+All Spark v3 explain options are used in the code: simple, extended, codegen, cost, and formatted.

 ## Running the labs